 Best non-mint

 Not everyone likes the taste of mint.
 Luckily, there are now options for those who prefer other flavors or no flavor at all.
-Tom's also has a fennel flavored variety that is also fluoride-free.
+Tom's has a fennel flavored variety that is also fluoride-free.

 Best vegan